twala-io/developer-coding-challenge/README.md

 1. Fork this repository.
 2. Work on your solution.
 3. **If you are applying for a mid-level or senior-level role:** Deploy the frontend and backend of your application using free services (Netlify, Heroku, etc).
 4. Create a pull request with @github/apquinit and @github/edilsalvador as the reviewers.
-Send us an email at paul.quinit@twala.io and edil.salvador@twala.io when you're ready to have it reviewed.
+Send us an email at paul.quinit@twala.io and edil.salvador@twala.io when you're ready to have it reviewed and schedule the tech interview.
 5. Include in your README documentation the steps on how to setup and run your project on another local machine.

 ## Timeframe